-“A lot of homes are built poorly,” McCoy said.
-“One of the big issues we see with humidifiers installed on furnaces, especially in two-story homes, is that when people run the furnace with the humidifier on it pumps a lot of hot most air into the home.
+“A lot of homes in Nebraska are built poorly,” McCoy said.
+“One of the big issues we see with humidifiers installed on furnaces, especially in two-story homes, is that when people run the furnace with the humidifier on it pumps a lot of hot moist air into the home.
 That hot moist air rises past the heat barrier in the attic and it condensates on the sheeting in the attic.
 That moisture runs down and creates leaks inside the home seen on ceilings and walls.
 That happens quite frequently.”

 Age is a culprit with any roof.
 After enough time, roofs tend to wear out or fall apart, regardless of the material or brand or installer.

 Then there are health-safety concerns with older roofs that have asbestos shingles.
-By city code, McCoy cannot repair asbestos shingles in Omaha.
+By city code, McCoy Roofing cannot repair asbestos shingles in Omaha.
 On those homes or businesses, only new, non-asbestos roof replacements will do.

 Improper installation is another factor that can greatly hasten the need for a roof’s replacement.
 “If the roof is put on poorly, the tar strips don’t line up and will never seal,” McCoy said.